auth-global/self-documenting-cryptography/design-documents/g3p.md

 ## Introduction

 Authentication services are a _high-value asset_, and therefore a natural target for cyberattackers to prioritize.
-Successfully evesdropping on a password-based login flow often reveals the plaintext password itself.
+Successfully eavesdropping on a password-based login flow often reveals the plaintext password itself.
 Because users often use the same or similar passwords across multiple websites, the plaintext password can often then be used to attack other accounts.

 We can do better.
 The Global Password Prehash Protocol (G3P) is a slow password hashing function based on PHKDF and bcrypt that is designed to be particularly suitable for use on the user's endpoint before a password is sent to an authentication server.
 If the service provider requires[^require-prehashing] prehashing, the provider can all but ensure that they will never see plaintext passwords.